 - Use your primary kw once in the meta description and title tag

-Anything outside of those parameters tended to do more harm than good and may result in higher SPAM scoring of your posts, leading to reductions in ranking.
+Anything outside of those parameters tends to do more harm than good and may result in higher SPAM scoring of your posts, leading to reductions in ranking.

 About Salterra Digital Services